ShashankKumarSaxena/PDA/docs/api.rst

 .. function:: on_shard_disconnect(shard_id)

-    Similar to :func:`on_disconnect` except used by :class:`AutoShardedClient` to denote when a particular shard ID has disconnected from PDA.
+    Similar to :func:`on_disconnect` except used by :class:`AutoShardedClient` to denote when a particular shard ID has disconnected from pda.

     .. versionadded:: 1.4